IRT-SystemX/neuralde/README.md

 pip install neural_de
 ````

-You can installing it from it github sources by launching the following command
+You can install it from it github sources by launching the following command
 ````
 pip install git+https://github.com/IRT-SystemX/NeuralDE
 ````